SuzanneSoy/typed-worklist/README.md

 Typed Worklist
 ==============

-A Typed/Racket implementation of Kildall's worklist algorithm, with multiple worklists of different types.
+A Typed Racket implementation of a general-purpose worklist, with multiple worklists of different types.